 2. Got a list of those?
 Open up your project in WebSite Auditor.

-3. Go to Content Analysis > Content Editor, switch to the Title & Meta tags tab, and start composing your title and description.
+3. Go to Content Analysis > Content Editor, and start composing your title and description.
 Make sure they clearly communicate the value of clicking through to your page to searchers.
 If appropriate, use a call to action and instead of simply describing what your page is about, address the searcher directly, and inform them about the benefits of navigating to your page, choosing your product, etc., and don't forget about your keywords in the meantime.
 If you do paid search, consider A/B testing the snippets of your Bing ads and incorporating the insights you get from those tests into your organic listings.

-4. Once you're happy with your snippet, hit Save page to save the upload-ready HTML file to your hard drive.
+4. Once you're happy with your snippet, hit the Download PDF button or the down arrow to export the upload-ready HTML file to your hard drive.

 Backlinks are an important ranking factor for every search engine.
 With Google though, we've seen a declining correlation of link count and rankings, meaning that you'll often come across sites with fewer links ranking higher than sites with extensive link profile.
-Google's relying more heavily on PageRank (the link juice passing through your backlinks), so a few high-PageRank links will give you a bigger boost than hundreds of links from sites with a low PageRank score.
+Google's relying more heavily on PageRank (the link juice passing through your backlinks), so a few quality links with high PageRank will give you a bigger boost than hundreds of links from sites with a low PageRank score.

-With Bing though, the opposite is often the case.
-A study by Searchmetrics showed that for Bing, the number of backlinks has a much higher correlation to rankings (0.29).
+Link quality on Bing, though, is a slightly different story.
+A study by Searchmetrics showed that for, the number of backlinks on Bing has a much higher correlation to rankings (0.29).

 More to that, 52 to 53% of the backlinks of websites ranked among the top 30 results on Bing contain keywords in the anchor text (which is about 10% more than Google).

-Apparently, growing your link profile in size is a massively effective tactic for Bing.
-It may not give you the same boost in Google, but it won't hurt either (provided you remember to avoid spam at all costs and pick relevant sites to build links on).
+Apparently, growing your link profile in size is a massively effective search engine optimization tactic for Bing.
+It may not give you the same boost in Google search, but it won't hurt either (provided you remember to avoid spam at all costs and pick relevant sites to build links on).

 As for anchors, "over"-optimizing them can work for Bing, but it may also cost you your Google ranks.
 Understandably, there's no universally safe threshold for anchor diversity: it depends on your niche and the type of keywords you target.
 But here's something to at least give you a very approximated idea.